 To create useful user personas, information about a customer’s demographics, behavior patterns, motivations, and goals should be considered.
 The more detailed you are, the better.
 These questions need to be answered by your user personas:

 - What demographic information do you know about a customer?

 - What are the paint points for this customer?

 - What do they want to accomplish (and how do you help them accomplish it)?

 What does a day in their life look like?
-Your goal is to create a detailed template like this one from Buffer:
+Your goal is to create a detailed template like this one great example from Buffer:

 The key information you should gather for a user persona includes:

 Name of the persona

 - Information about the company they work for